Sin Newspaper would be nothing without its dedicated team of editors and writers.

 Meet our Editorial Staff:

-She graduated from NUI Galway in November 2012 with a Masters in Journalism and has ample experience in editing and online journalism and is the co-founder and editor of The Daily Shift, which has a questionable name, but certainly catches attention (this website does not – repeat, does not - teach you how to get the shift… daily…).
+She graduated from NUI Galway in November 2012 with a Masters in Journalism and has ample experience in editing and online journalism.
+She is the co-founder and editor of The Daily Shift, which has a questionable name, but certainly catches attention (this website does not – repeat, does not - teach you how to get the shift… daily…).

 She welcomes anyone to pay her a visit in her office on the concourse (on Fridays between 10 and 5), and especially welcomes them when they bring tea.
 She likes her tea with milk and no sugar.

 She is a fan of photography, listening to music from the 50s through 80s, and is partial to a nice cup of tea.